 Quebec’s John Bull Character in the 1800s

 Saying “Victoria” and “Quebec City” in the same breath may sound contradictory.
-Quebec City, or Ville de Quebec, is the historic capital of Quebec Province, French Canada’s heartland.
+Quebec City, or Ville de Québec, is the historic capital of Quebec Province, French Canada’s heartland.
 It was founded in 1608 and has always been predominantly French.

 One result was that major areas of the economy became the preserve of incomers from Britain or the United States.
 A good example is brewing, via eg. John Molson who came to Montreal in the 1780s and established what is the oldest surviving brewery in North America, now called Molson Coors.
-Fortunes similar to Molson’s were created in many sectors of the economy including sugar refining, mining, furs, forestry, shipbuilding, insurance, banking.
+Fortunes similar to Molson’s were created in many sectors of the economy including sugar refining, mining, furs, forestry, shipbuilding, insurance, and banking.

 Numerous English-speaking settlers came to Quebec City after the 1770s, not just the larger Montreal.
-Quebec City is about 150 miles down river from Montreal, east along the St. Lawrence River.
+Quebec City is about 150 miles downriver from Montreal, east along the St. Lawrence River.
 Quebec City was and still is the spiritual centre of the St. Lawrence Valley, itself the historic destination of French settlement in Quebec.
 (One of the 1940s projects for Quebec independence envisaged the new country as “Laurentia”).

-While modern Quebec is a huge territory and is settled well beyond this heartland, its Laurentian core has always expressed its French character most completely.
+While modern Quebec is a huge territory and settled well beyond this heartland, its Laurentian core has always expressed its French character most completely.
 Still, the arrival of English commerce changed Quebec City, and Quebec province, considerably.
 At one point later in the 1800s, Quebec City’s population was 40% anglophone.
 The “English” side was in fact a mix of citizens of Scots, English, Irish and American background.

 This large and influential anglophone group declined precipitously in the 1900s, and today is hardly noticeable although not quite forgotten.
-The Simons have been in Quebec City for hundreds of years and still run what must be Canada’s oldest department store controlled by the same family.
+The Scottish-extraction Simons have been in Quebec City for hundreds of years and still run what must be Canada’s oldest department store controlled by the same family.

 Brewing fit in well with the local scene because under the French regime, brewing had been conducted continuously since the earliest arrivals.
 Its first commercial manifestation was in 1668 when Intendant Jean Talon set up a brewery on the site of what was later the Intendant’s first palace.
 Finally (1852) the site was a brewery again, the Anchor Brewery of Joseph K. Boswell, a Dublin-born immigrant.